SoutrikBandyopadhyay/soutrikbandyopadhyay.github.io/_pages/about.md

 ---

 Hi!
 I am Soutrik, Ph.D. student at the [Control and Automation Group](http://control.iitd.ac.in/) of [Indian Institute of Technology, Delhi](https://home.iitd.ac.in/).
-My research interests lie in the domain of Reinforcement Leaning for the control of Dynamical Systems.
-Prior to joining a Ph.D. program, I graduated from [Indian Institute of Engineering Science and Technology, Shibpur](https://www.iiests.ac.in/) with a Masters in Technology degree with Masters Thesis entitled "Application of Reinforcement Learning for Safe and Adaptive Control of Dynamical Systems".
+My research interests lie in the domain of **Reinforcement Leaning for the control of Nonlinear Systems**.
+Prior to joining the Ph.D. program, I graduated from [Indian Institute of Engineering Science and Technology, Shibpur](https://www.iiests.ac.in/) with an M.Tech. degree with Masters Thesis entitled "**Application of Reinforcement Learning for Safe and Adaptive Control of Dynamical Systems**".

 Education